So, You Want to Be an Herbalist? My Best 8 Tips on How to Start Using Plants to Heal Your Life

 That foray my husband and I took into the CVS drugstore?
 What an eye-opener!
 I didn't realize it had 1) been so long since I'd even been IN a drugstore, and 2) we don't need any of the ointments, rubs, or medications to be found there---except maybe hydrogen peroxide and rubbing alcohol. :-)

 What do you think of plant medicine?
 Where are you on the continuum of belief?
 I'd love to know what you think!
-Please leave a comment, question, or thoughts in the comments section!
+Please leave a comment, question, or thoughts in the comments section below!

 Disclaimer: I am NOT a medical doctor.
 The statements in this article, elsewhere on my website, or in any publication are not meant to diagnose, treat, cure, or prevent any illness or health issue.
 They are simply for informational purposes and are my personal opinions based on experience and study.
 Please see a medical professional for any health issue and before using herbs.